The OutRunners were out in force at the CapCity Half and Quarter Marathon. Some are pictured in these two group shots. April 2019.

 - Thursday fun run with Adam: Most weeks, we join Short North Running Club.
 Meet at 6:30 pm for a 6:45 start at rotating bars in various neighborhoods (usually downtown, Short North, Brewery District), check Facebook the day before to find out where (or subscribe to their e-mail list).
 The trail map is always published in advance.
 Led by Adam and rotating SNRC volunteers.
 This event attract between 20 runners in the winter and 150 runners in shoulder seasons.
 Occasionally, we go rogue.
 3-5 miles, with a wide-range of paces.

-- Saturday with Scott: The format changes depending on weather, time of year, etc., but it's usually an out-and-back allowing for a mix of distances (including 'longer' runs) and paces.
-Sometimes it's at Glacier Ridge Metropark starting from this parking lot or near Park of Roses starting from this parking lot.
+- Saturday long(er) run with Scott: The format changes depending on weather, time of year, etc., but it's usually an out-and-back allowing for a mix of distances (including 'longer' runs) and paces.
+These days runners tend to meet on the deck at Antrim Lake.
+(But sometimes it's at Glacier Ridge Metropark starting from this parking lot or near Park of Roses starting from this parking lot.)

 - Sunday trails with Danny: Join Danny for ~6 miles of trails running at ~10 mpm.
 The time varies, sometimes morning, sometimes afternoon.
 Often it's at Highbanks Metropark starting from this parking lot near the restroom hut.
 Sometimes it's at Sharon Woods Metropark starting from this parking lot near the restroom hut or at Alum Creek Boat Ramp trails starting from this parking lot near the restroom hut or the Rocks and Roots trail starting from the trailhead.
 Have other locations to propose?
 Let him know.
 Check Facebook the day before for details.